-A friend of mine I met in Monroe Michigan had a hobby of collecting “hidden treasures” as he would call it.
+A friend of mine, I met in Monroe Michigan had a hobby of collecting “hidden treasures” as he would call it.
 He had all sorts of metal detectors and makes it a habit to daily go out and search.
 You would be amazed at the stuff he finds.
-A PMO should beuild a similar hobby but to uncover another kind of hidden gems; the human kind.
+A PMO should build a similar hobby but uncover another kind of hidden gems; the humankind.

-Another good place to catch gems is university graduates.
-I love finding and hiring top of their class from select universities. however, they might not be the only way to get best new blood for the company.
-Some, for one reason or the other, have a lot of potential but did not achieve a high GPA.
-Again, learn to find things in the CV that signal to you to interview this person and find out more.
+Another good place to catch gems is university fresh graduates.
+I love finding and hiring top of their class from selected universities.
+However, they might not be the only way to get the best new blood for the company.
+Some, for one reason or the other, have a lot of potentials but did not achieve a high GPA.
+Again, learn to find things in the CV that signal you to interview this person and find out more.

-The thrid place to find gems is by finding people who fit a very specific function.
-Now, in general I like people who are multi talented and can perform different roles and functions.
-However, once in a while you come across someone who is wonderful at only one thing and terrible in everything else. if you have need for that one thing, it is your chance to get excellence.
+The third place to find gems is by finding people who fit a very specific function.
+Now, in general, I like people who are multi-talented and can perform different roles and functions.
+However, once in a while you come across someone who is wonderful at only one thing and terrible in everything else.
+If you have a need for that one thing, it is your chance to get excellence.

 The most important rule in uncovering gems is to always be on the lookout for them.
 Make it a habit to always keep an eye for them.
-Do not look for them when you are in need for a resource fast.
+Do not look for them when you are in need of their resources fast.
 It is hard to spot them in the rush.
 Instead, make it a discipline to always be on the lookout and make time to regularly interview people you feel might fit the bill.

 Finally, you can do this in your personal life not only at work.
 Some of the people who touched my life the most came from those unassuming individuals.
 The benefits of finding these gems include personal learning and fulfillment.
 Part of it comes from helping someone achieve their potential but to be honest the more fulfilling part is learning more about yourself and people and life from these gems.